united-security-providers/usp-core-waap/src/docs/core-waap-CHANGELOG.md

 ## Removed config or runtime

 Normally occurs at the end of the deprecation period.

-- CRD removals (check with hussein)
+It is advised to read the
+**[Core WAAP Migration Guide](upgrade.md)** document for detailled configuration migration instructions.

+- **helmchart**: Traffic related settings have been removed from the Helm chart.
+- **operator**: In the CRD, all legacy CRS settings under `spec.crs` were removed and replaced by the newer `spec.coraza.crs` settings instead.
+- **operator**: In the CRD, all `extProc` nodes have been removed since sidecars are no longer used for the filters.

 ## Known Issues